Pennsylvania Speech Pathology Degrees

-In the state of Pennsylvania, there are 16 institutions that are accredited by the American Speech-Language-Hearing Association (ASHA), which showcases the best programs for those needing to meet the requirements for state licensure as a speech-language pathologist or audiologist.
+There are 16 colleges in Pennsylvania that are accredited by the American Speech-Language-Hearing Association (ASHA) and has a SLP program.
+ASHA showcases the best speech language pathology programs for those needing to meet the requirements for state licensure as a speech-language pathologist or audiologist.

 Schools making the list include La Salle University, Pennsylvania State University, Temple University, and the University of Pittsburgh.
 The latter on the list, as well as Salus University in Elkins Park, have both a Master's degree and Doctorate in Audiology available.